ropaolle/artdatabanken-next/README.md

 # artdatabanken-next

-Artdatabanken with NextJS and Supabase .
+Artdatabanken with NextJS, Tailwind, Material UI and Supabase.